George S. Patton slapping incidents: Effect on plans for invasion of Europe

 By mid-December, Eisenhower had been appointed Supreme Allied Commander in Europe and moved to England.
 As media attention surrounding the incident began to subside, McCloy told Patton he would indeed be eventually returning to combat command.
 Patton was briefly considered to lead the Seventh Army in Operation Dragoon, but Eisenhower felt his experience would be more useful in the Normandy campaign.
 Eisenhower and Marshall privately agreed that Patton would command a follow-on field army after Bradley's army conducted the initial invasion of Normandy; Bradley would then command the resulting army group.
 Patton was told on January 1, 1944 only that he would be relieved of command of the Seventh Army and moved to Europe.
 In his diary, he wrote that he would resign if he was not given command of a field army.
 On January 26, 1944, formally given command of a newly arrived unit, the Third United States Army, he went to the United Kingdom to prepare the unit's inexperienced soldiers for combat.
 This duty occupied Patton throughout early 1944.

 Exploiting Patton's situation, Eisenhower sent him on several high-profile trips throughout the Mediterranean in late 1943.
 He traveled to Algiers, Tunis, Corsica, Cairo, Jerusalem, and Malta in an effort to confuse German commanders as to where the Allied forces might next attack.
 By the next year, the German High Command still had more respect for Patton than for any other Allied commander and considered him central to any plan to invade Europe from the north.
 Because of this, Patton was made a central figure in Operation Fortitude in early 1944.
 The Allies fed the German intelligence organizations, through double agents, a steady stream of false intelligence that Patton had been named commander of the First United States Army Group (FUSAG) and was preparing for an invasion of Pas de Calais.
 The FUSAG command was actually an intricately constructed "phantom" army of decoys, props and radio signals based around southeast England to mislead German aircraft and to make Axis leaders believe a large force was massing there.
 Patton was ordered to keep a low profile to deceive the Germans into thinking he was in Dover throughout early 1944, when he was actually training the Third Army.
 As a result of Operation Fortitude, the German 15th Army remained at Pas de Calais to defend against the expected attack.
 The formation remained there even after the invasion of Normandy on June 6, 1944.

-It was during the following month of July 1944 that Patton and the Third Army finally did travel to Europe, and entered into combat on August 1.
+It was during the following month of July 1944 that Patton and the Third Army finally did travel to mainland Europe, and entered into combat on August 1.